-Probably my favourite pizza place in Dublin!
-I don’t like every single of them, but I could kill for pizza #4 and #8 from the menu – they’re simply the best!
+One of my favourite pizza place in Dublin!
+I don’t love every single of them, but I could kill for pizza #4 and #8 from the menu – they’re simply the best!
 Their own BoCo beer is interesting, but there’s much more drinks and cocktails as they also have a bar.
 Interiors are pretty atmospheric.
 Unfortunately pizza is quite expensive and in my opinion sometimes music is too loud.

 BITES by Kwanghi

-This place quickly earned its reputation for one of the best bakeries in Dublin.
-You can come here in the morning for bread, savory or sweet pastry (including popular croffins) and some other breakfast options.
+Bread41 quickly earned its reputation for one of the best Irish bakeries in Dublin.
+You can come here in the morning for bread, savoury or sweet pastry (including popular croffins) and some other breakfast options.
 Or visit in the afternoon on selected days and try their fresh and delicious pizza (wild organic courgette is recommended).

 I cannot call myself a burger fan, as it is not something that I eat very often.
 Sometimes I make an exception and come here to get a tasty burger for a reasonable price.
 They have a few locations in Dublin (including Temple Bar and Grafton St.), serve only four types of burgers and three types of fries and all of them are yummy.

 Cheap, simple and tasty buffet-style restaurant serving probably the best vegetarian food around Dublin.
 Must-visit place for people who do not eat meat.

 Not only a great Maroccan food, but also a beautifully designed restaurant.
 Perfect for a romantic evening!
 I recommend exceptional Tagines, but they also have plenty of rich vegetarian dishes.
 Little expensive, though.